Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 \__________________________________________
 </details>

-&nbsp;
+## Conclusion

+Some would regard *AI* as a buzzword rather than technology, or IntelliSteampunk vs. AI dystopia.

 ## Appendix.
-History of AI hype
+AI booms before

 Grunting "again"<sup>😾</sup> obliges me to recall a few AI tides, impromptu and without wiki.
 I'd skip old fiction and the times when man humanized mechanical breakthroughs, and resume on the digital era.

 ### 1950s

-The crucial IT decade ever - an energized rack of metals, glass, and vacuum could replace hives of handmade calculations, and scientists elaborated HMIs with high-level languages.
+The crucial IT decade ever - an energized rack of metals, glass, and vacuum could replace hives of handmade calculations, and scientists elaborated impressive HMIs with high-level languages.

 The leap in both hardware and software could surpass sci-fi fantasies.
-And there were two letters (not "AI") that made folks think that processors will soon be peers of human minds.
+And there were two letters (not "AI") that made folks think that processors will soon be peers of human brains.

 <details>
 <summary><ins>&nbsp;These two letters were ...&nbsp;</ins></summary>